IBMStreams/streamsx.kafka/_docs/231-user_kafka_consumer_fetching_big_messages.md

 - Are the messages produced with compression?
 If yes, what is the average compression ratio roughly?
 Note, that messages are decompressed in the consumer after they have been fetched.
 - What is the average uncompressed messages size and what is the bandwidth of the size?

 In this article, we assume that the messages are de-serialized into byte arrays (SPL blobs).
-When de-serializing data into Strings, we must keep in mind, that Strings in Java are always UTF-16 coded, so that N bytes raw serialized data can be expanded to a String of 2N bytes.
+When de-serializing data into Strings, we must keep in mind, that Strings in Java are always UTF-16 coded, so that *N* bytes raw serialized data can be expanded to a String of *2N* bytes.

 ## Downstream processing

 Big Kafka messages are most likely modeled as `blob` type attributes in SPL.
 Transferring big tuples from PE to PE or from Java operators to C++ operators involves always additional serialization and de-serialization of the tuples limiting the tuple rate in the Streams runtime.
-When the consumer operator is fetching messages from Kafka faster than they can be processed downstreams as tuples, the consumer operator will begin queue the fetched messages in an operator-internal message queue consuming memory.
+When the consumer operator is fetching messages from Kafka faster than they can be processed downstreams as tuples, the consumer operator will begin to queue the fetched messages in an operator-internal message queue.
+This queueing is consuming memory.

 The challenge here is to avoid that the consumer operator goes out of memory heap space when messages are queued in the operator.

 # Heap memory in the Java Virtual Machine

 The Java Virtual Machine has - simplified - two memory limits, the *maximum* memory, and the *total* memory.
 The *maximum* memory is the amount of memory, that can be allocated from the operating system.
 It can be set with `-XmxNN`, for example, `-Xmx2G`.
 The *total* memory is the memory that is currently allocated.
 The *free* memory is the differencs between total memory and used memory.
-The minimum allocatable memory is therefore `max -total + free`.
+The minimum allocatable memory is therefore `max - total + free`.

 These memory limits can be obtained from the Java Runtime.